ancat/notes/unix/final.md

 - `bind()` requires a `socklen_t` size because `sockaddr` objects can be different size depending on the protocol.
 - Both read() and write() can be used in place of recv() and write(), but lack specialized socket stuff. read() is equivalent to recv() with flags set to 0.
 Not true on windows
+- `recv()` returns 0 when the connection closes gracefully

+#### Errors

+- SIGPIPE on writing to disconnected socket
+    - Fix by SIGPIPE handler or set SO_NOSIGPIPE option on socket

 ### Client / Server.
 I/O multiplexing.